Laura-Guillory/FWFA_Extreme_Events_Tool/TUTORIAL.md

 ## Running the program

-To run the program, locate _ExtremeEvents.exe in the program files and double click.
-You may find it helpful to create a shortcut (right click _ExtremeEvents.exe -> Create Shortcut; then move the shortcut to your desktop)
+To run the program, locate ExtremeEvents.exe and double click.
+You may find it helpful to create a shortcut (right click ExtremeEvents.exe -> Create Shortcut; then move the shortcut to your desktop)

 ## Using the program